Vaccibody is a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies.

 In 2015 Targovax joined forces with the Finnish immune-oncology company Oncos, in a merger supported by HealthCap.
 RADFORSK is still a substantial shareholder in the company.

-Ultimovacs ASA specialices in developing novel immunotherapies against cancer, focusing on therapeutic cancer vaccines.
-The Ultimovacs technology is based on research by Institute for Cancer Research at the Norwegian Radium Hospital.
+The Ultimovacs technology is based on research by Institute for Cancer Research at the Norwegian Radium Hospital, Oslo university Hospital.

-Ultimovacs ASA was listed on Oslo Stock Exchange in June 2019.
+Ultimovacs was listed on the Oslo Stock Exchange in June 2019.

-The investors in the Company are RADFORSK, Inven2, Birk Venture, RO Invest and Prieta.
+RADFORSK was instrumental in establishing Zelluna Immunotherapy together with Inven2, Birk Venture, RO Invest and Prieta.

-The technology stems from a collaboration between Norsk Hydro and the Radium Hospital.
-CEO Jon Amund Eriksen is the founder of the company and has long experience from R&D within cancer treatment from the industry, latest from Targovax ASA.
+The technology stems from a collaboration between Norsk Hydro and the Radium Hospital in the 1980´s.
+CEO Jon Amund Eriksen is the founder of the company and has long experience from R&D within cancer treatment, latest from Targovax ASA.

-The investors in the company are Radforsk, Investionor and several buiness angels.
+Radforsk was instrumental in establishing the company together with Investinor and several buiness angels.